BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 |向き合うべき解答ーー |mukiaubeki kotae |You're approaching your answer--|

 Still she tries anyway, because she's sure to win in the end.
+Whoever she's struggling with is getting tricked by Marisa, and in the end will figure everything out.

 | Original | Romaji | English |
 |----------|--------|---------|